MicrosoftDocs/mixed-reality/enthusiast-guide/manage-windows-mixed-reality.md

 4. Select **Browse my computer for driver software**, then select **Let me pick from a list of available drivers on my computer**.

-5. Select **Have Disk** > **Browse...** and then navigate to the path you have the device driver package saved, then click **OK**.
+5. Select **Have Disk** > **Browse...** and then navigate to the path you have the device driver package saved, then select **OK**.

 6. The list of device drivers will now be filtered to a single driver.
-Click **Next** to finish installing the updated device driver.
+Select **Next** to finish installing the updated device driver.

 ## Block the Mixed Reality Portal

 You can use the [AppLocker configuration service provider (CSP)](/windows/client-management/mdm/applocker-csp) to block the Mixed Reality Portal software.

-In the following example, the **Id** can be any generated GUID and the **Name** can be any name you choose.
-Note that `BinaryName="*"` allows you to block any app executable in the Mixed Reality Portal package. **Binary/VersionRange**, as shown in the example, will block all versions of the Mixed Reality Portal app.
+In the following example, the **Id** can be any generated GUID and the **Name** can be any name you choose. `BinaryName="*"` allows you to block any app executable in the Mixed Reality Portal package. **Binary/VersionRange**, as shown in the example, will block all versions of the Mixed Reality Portal app.

 ```xml
 <SyncML xmlns="SYNCML:SYNCML1.2">